NEC Article 680: Swimming Pool Electrical

 680.26 Equipotential Bonding

-All metal within 5 feet of the pool must be bonded together with #8 solid copper: reinforcing steel in pool shell, metal coping, ladders, handrails, diving board, pump motors, heaters, light niches, and metal piping.
-The pool water itself must also be bonded via a listed water bonding device or conductive pool finish.
+NEC 680.26 requires all metal within 5 feet horizontally of the inside walls of the pool to be bonded together using a minimum #8 AWG solid copper conductor.
+This includes reinforcing steel in the pool shell, metal coping, ladders, handrails, diving boards, pump motors, heater housings, light niches, metal fittings, and any metal piping within the zone.

 680.44 GFCI Protection